 This mode allows an amount to be transferred from one element to another within one dimension.
 The subtotals in all other dimensions will stay fixed on their current values after the transfer.
 The target of the transfer can be a single element or multiple elements.
-The transfer of the value will only happen on cells that contain a value (i.e. are not empty) in both the source area and the target area.
+The transfer of the value will only happen on cell pairs that contain a value (i.e. are not empty) in both the source area and the target area.

 To perform a transfer operation, click on a data cell and open the Planning Assistant.